+ccxvi Goff, P. (2019).
+Galileo's error: Foundations for a new science of consciousness.
+New York: Pantheon Books.
 "Panpsychism offers a way of 're-enchanting' the universe.
 On the panpsychist view, the universe is like us; we belong in it.
 We need not live exclusively in the human realm, ever more diluted by globalization and consumerist capitalism.
 We can live in nature, in the universe.
-We can let go of nation and tribe, happy in the knowledge that there is a universe that welcomes us."
-[Page 217.
-Emphases in the original].

-cccvi My 90-year-old former professor, Donald, recently expressed this spontaneous, earnest opinion of human nature.
+We can let go of nation and tribe, happy in the knowledge that ccxvii My 90-year-old former professor, Donald, recently expressed this spontaneous, earnest opinion of human nature.
 He has given me permission to cite him.
 The purpose of the quadrune mind model is for us to help each other replace our "ignorance" with constructive awareness and "stupidity" with compassionate wisdom.
 In any event, his comment inspired me to conduct my informal, in-person survey of people's descriptions of "human nature," for which I am grateful to him.
 I thought it might be interesting to compare the answers with the respondent's age, gender identity, and self-description.

-ccxvii For related thoughts on this issue, see QM and the Future of Spiritual Consciousness.
+ccxviii For related thoughts on this issue, see QM and the Future of Spiritual Consciousness. https://quadrunemind.com/2021/04/21/qm-and-the-future-of-spiritual-consciousness/.